ffund/compe-design-project/lab3/pulse-width.md

 </html>
 ```

 We'll create a new HTML page that will load when the user presses the "Light level" button.
-This file will be a template, which means that it contains a variable whose value will be filled in by the Flask app.
-Create a new directory called templates
+This file will be a *template*, which means that it contains a variable whose value will be filled in by the Flask app.

+By default, Flask looks for templates in a `templates` subdirectory (relative to where the Flask app is), so let's make that now:

 ```
 mkdir ~/lab-pulse-width/flask-photo/templates